philipptrenz/photo-booth/README.md

 # Install dependencies and run the app
 npm install && npm start
 ```

+If you're using a Raspberry Pi, activate hardware acceleration by adding `dtoverlay=vc4-kms-v3d` to /boot/config.txt

 Learn more about Electron and its API in the [documentation](http://electron.atom.io/docs/latest).